glabka/notes/vim.md

 * [number]% - go to [number] percent of file
 * w - go to beginning of the next word
 * e - go to end of the next word
+* b - go to beginning of previous word
 * ge - go to end of the previous word
 * ^ - go to beginning of line
 * $ - go to end of line